lfelipesv/lfelipesv.github.io/aboutme.md

 ### Invited Talks

 **[I1]: Target-conditioned Protein and Antibody Design for Drug Discovery**
 IBS Winter School on AI-Boosted Basic Science, Institute for Basic Science, Dec 2022.
+*Co-delivered with Prof. Ho Min Kim (KAIST)*

 **[I2]: Identifying the key actions that lead an agent to accomplish a task in model-based reinforcement learning**
 School of AI Convergence, Chonnam National University, Nov 2021.